DanielCuevas1822/CountriesAPI/README.md

 # CountriesAPI

 _CountriesAPI is a web application built in React Js.
 In this web application you can see all the countries and you can search by name or by region.
-It was a [challenge proposed](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) by the Frontend Mentor site_
+It was a [challenge proposed](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) by the Frontend Mentor site._

 _Concepts learned in this proyect:_